Rhodexa/Trixie/README.md

 The instrument backend is a plugin interface (`InstrumentPlugin`).
 Currently `MidiOutPlugin` routes to the OS MIDI stack.
 A built-in chip synth will slot in behind the same interface without touching anything else.

+Layout is driven by a simple **Box split system** — the window is carved into regions each frame using `box_split_top/left/right/bottom`.
+No runtime tree, no heap, no dirty flags.
+Each widget receives its box, draws inside it using NanoVG scissor+translate, and has no knowledge of where it sits on screen.
+Mouse coordinates are localized to panel space at the dispatch boundary in the render thread, so widget logic never sees window coordinates.

 ## Roadmap

 ### v0.1 — Proof of Life (in progress)
 - [x] Window + OpenGL + NanoVG piano roll
 - [x] Pan and scroll navigation
 - [x] Note placement and deletion
+- [x] Note drag-to-move, head/tail resize
 - [x] Undo / redo (Journal)
 - [x] MIDI file loading
 - [x] Playback with live cursor
+- [x] Toolbar widget with transport display
+- [x] Box layout system with proper widget isolation
 - [ ] Built-in synthesizer (chip/wavetable)
 - [ ] Project save and load